 But something isn’t quite right with Clio’s writing.
 And as Livvie learns more about Clio’s intimate relationship with playwright Flora Haynes, uncomfortable parallels emerge between Livvie’s own circle of friends and the drama-filled world of expatriate artists in Paris in the 1920s and ‘30s.
 In Clio’s final days, the writer shares a secret that could upend Livvie’s life—and the literary establishment.

-Advance praise for Clio Rising:
+Praise for Clio Rising:

 “Paula Martinac has a gift for bringing different pasts to life.
 Her portrait of the difficult friendship between two women of contrasting generations is both generous and wise.
 An exploration of biographical mystery and responsibility, this fine novel is like an American answer to A. S. Byatt’s Possession.”